 |Victor Nizet, MD

-undergraduate education at Reed College in
+received his undergraduate education at Reed College in

 Portland, Oregon, majoring in Biology and completing a

-senior thesis in the

-field of evolutionary ecology with Prof. Robert Kaplan.
-He
+senior thesis in evolutionary ecology with Prof. Robert

-University School of Medicine in Palo Alto,
+Stanford University School of Medicine in Palo Alto,

-California where he was first introduced to the science of
+California where he was introduced to the science of

-bacterial pathogenesis as a research assistant in the laboratory of
+bacterial pathogenesis as a research assistant in the

-completed a Residency and served as Chief Resident in
+Prof. Nizet completed a Residency and Chief Residency in

 Pediatrics at Harvard University's Children's Hospital in